jesugq/compiler-symbol-table/README.md

 ```

 ## Grammar
-The following is the grammar provided by the professor, which is implemented in this, and further assignments.
+The following is the grammar provided by the professor, which is implemented in this, and will be expanded upon in further assignments.
 ```c
 prog
     : opt_decls WRD_BEGINS opt_stmts WRD_ENDS